 All students will benefit from early help within the school setting.
-This includes being able to talk to staff about worries and concerns, support with exam stress, opportunities to engage in activities such as mindfulness or physical activity.
+This includes being able to talk to mental health first aid trained staff about worries and concerns, support with exam stress, opportunities to engage in activities such as mindfulness or physical activity.